Cat Not Eating or Drinking? A Calm 48-Hour Plan

 Quick at-home checks

 • Gums: moist and pink is normal.
-Dry/tacky or pale gums are concerning.
+Dry, tacky, or pale gums are concerning.

 Easy hydration fixes that are usually safe

-• Multiple water stations in quiet spots (not next to litter, not next to loud appliances).
+• Multiple water stations in quiet spots

-• Wide bowls and daily washing.
+• Wide bowls washed daily

-• Wet food “stew”: add a spoon of warm water and mix.
+• Wet food stew: add a spoon of warm water and mix

 6) Safe appetite boosters